 Nine questions are to be set by the examiner.
 Question No. 1 will be compulsory and based on the entire syllabus (all the four sections).
 It will contain 7 short answer type questions, each of two marks.
 Rests of the eight questions are to be given by setting two questions from each of the four sections of the syllabus.
 A candidate is required to attempt other four questions by selecting one from each of the four sections.
 All the questions including Q. No. 1 carry 14 marks.
-Question paper will be in both English and Hindilanguages.
+Question paper will be in both English and Hindi languages.

-The objective is to understand the concept of health, diet and value of nutrition.
-To understand and practice daily regimen, night regimen and seasonal regimen for health promotion, disease prevention and age reversal.
-The students will be able to apply concept of yogic food as an alternative to treat illness and disease.
+Sr. No. At the end of semester, student will be able: CO 1 To describe various Swastha Vritta practices, their principles and concepts CO2 To understand the concept of health, diet and value of nutrition.
+CO3 To understand and practice daily regimen, night regimen and seasonal regimen for health promotion, disease prevention and age reversal.
+CO4 To apply concept of Yogic food as an alternative to treat illness and disease.

-Unit-1:
+Unit-I:

-- Swasthavritta-defination, purpose, elements ofhealth - Swastha-vritta based DailyRoutine(Dincharya) - Exercise- Defination, Types, - Comparative study of Yogasana and Exercise - Massage, Bath, Prayer (Sandhya- uppasan), Sleep(nidra), Celibacy (bhramacharya) and Seasonal routine(ritucharya)
+- Swastha vritta- defination, purpose, elements of health - Swastha-vritta based Daily Routine (Dincharya) - Exercise- Definition, Types, - Comparative study of Yogasana and Exercise - Massage, Bath, Prayer (Sandhya- uppasan), Sleep(nidra), Celibacy (bhramacharya) and Seasonal routine (ritucharya)

-Unit-II
+Unit-II:

 - Necessity of Diet

-- Components of Diet
+- Components ofDiet

 - Quality of Diet

 - Quantatity and Time of Diet

 - Concept of Balanced Diet- Its Constitute materialand Utility

-- Concept of fasting and itstypes

-- Bad effects of consumption of Abuseddrugs
+- Concept of fasting and itstypes - Bad effects of consumption of Abuseddrugs